seecloud/entrypoint/README.rst

     ...

 The main assumption is that before to use `CONF` the `process_entrypoint` function have to be called to populate it.
-Riht now there are only two required variables, such as `service_name` and `default_config_path`.
+Right now there are only two required variables, such as `service_name` and `default_config_path`.

 Be default the entrypoint expect that configuration is present locally but this behaviour can be changed through the envrinment variable `ENVIRONMENT`.
 There